-Every time I say “I’m from the Azores” one of these two reactions are expected: “oh wow that is awesome, you’re so lucky!” or “oh now I get why you left, it must be awful to live in an island”.
-Not to mention the occasional jokes or unbelievable questions: “when the tide is really low you must be able to cross from one island to the other hey”, “are there any cars”, “are there any schools”, “how come you don’t have the same accent as the others” (and by the others they mean people who live in St. Michael’s island).
+Every time I say “I’m from the Azores” one of these two reactions are expected: “oh wow that is awesome, you’re so lucky!” or “oh now I get why you left, it must be awful to live in an island.”
+Not to mention the occasional jokes or unbelievable questions.
+“When the tide is shallow you must be able to cross from one island to the other hey”, “are there any cars”, “are there any schools”, “how come you don’t have the same accent as the others” (and by the others they mean people who live in St. Michael’s island).
 Over time, I have learned to take these hits (some harmless) with a smile and patiently explain what it’s like to be from the Island of Flores in the Azores.

 Last week I took you to Corvo in a glimpse.
 Flores will probably not take more than a glimpse too.
 It’s not because there isn’t much to say.
 I assure you there is, about both of them.
 But the best way to know these islands is to visit them and experience them.

 Legend (or History) has it that the island was named Flores because it was covered in flowers when Diogo de Teive discovered it in 1452.
 This 143 Km2 piece of land is the most western point of Europe, marked by a tiny islet off the coast west of Fajã Grande called Ilhéu do Monchique.
 That tiny tip of a rock is where Europe begins.